parasolwaddledee/notes/windows/hyper-v/setting-up-windows-server-as-a-router.md

     - Select `INT01` as the interface for the network that will have access to the internet.
     - Select **I will set up name and address services later**.
 5. Navigate to the server `ROUTER (local)` > **IPv4** > **NAT**, right-click and select **New Interface**.
-6. Select `INT02` as the private interface connected to private network.
+6. Select `INT02` as the private interface connected to the private network.

 ## Verification

 1. Attach virtual switch `IVS01` to virtual machine `WKS01` and configure the network adapter.
 2. Attach virtual switch `IVS02` to virtual machine `WKS02` and configure the network adapter.
-3. Test connectivity between two virtual machines and verify internet access.
+3. Test connectivity between the two virtual machines and verify the internet access.